 Missouri Drug Abuse Facts

-The majority of the distribution of methamphetamine, cocaine, marijuana and heroin is controlled by Mexican drug traffickers.
-Some of the meth, cocaine and heroin is also coming in to the state by organizations linked to other states such as Texas, California and Arizona.
+The majority of the distribution of methamphetamine, cocaine, marijuana, and heroin is controlled by Mexican drug traffickers.
+Some of the meth, cocaine, and heroin are also coming into the state by organizations linked to other states such as Texas, California, and Arizona.
 Additionally, smaller amounts of methamphetamine labs are being located throughout the state.
 Other drugs have seen an increase in demand due to cocaine shortage, such as marijuana and heroin.

 Cocaine has affected a lot of people in Missouri, regardless of ethnicity, economic class, etc. It doesn't seem like the cocaine problem is decreasing.
 Typically, cocaine is transported from Texas into the state.
 Crack cocaine is usually produced in the state itself.
-Since 2007, there has been reports from law enforcement regarding the shortage of cocaine in Kansas City and St Louis, which has les to an increase in the price of cocaine and a decrease in the purity levels.
-The bulk of the wholesale suppy of cocaine coming in from southern and west regions, namely Texas, Arizona and California, is controlled by the Mexican drug trafficking organizations.
+Since 2007, there have been reports from law enforcement regarding the shortage of cocaine in Kansas City and St Louis, which has led to an increase in the price of cocaine and a decrease in the purity levels.
+The bulk of the wh